szymi-/huawei-to-influx/README.md

 # huawei-to-influx

 Tool to collect data from Huawei inverter and save it in Influxdb to display in Grafana.
 I used to have a Fronius inverter and kept Fronius related scripts in [this repo](https://github.com/szymi-/fronius-to-influx).
 Since I changed my inverter to Huawei after adding some new solar panels, I had to create a new script for collecting Huawei data.
-I rely on [this library](https://gitlab.com/Emilv2/huawei-solar/).
+It relies on [this library](https://gitlab.com/Emilv2/huawei-solar/).

 # How to start